Lupalop/Statesman/docs/script.md

 end
 ```

-## Messages
+## Strings
-Messages are strings that are linked to a key and are used by the several available print commands.
-Message section blocks can be placed either inside or outside of scenes, and regardless of their placement, messages inside these blocks are always global (can be used by all scenes).
-The messages themselves can only be placed inside a message section block, which always starts with the keyword `messages`.
+Strings can be accessed using a key and are used by the several available print commands.
+String section blocks can be placed either inside or outside of scenes, and regardless of their placement, strings inside these blocks are always global (can be used by all scenes).
+The strings themselves can only be placed inside a string section block, which always starts with the keyword `string`.

-### Message section block (global)
+### String section block (global)
 ```
-messages
+string
     test|This is a test message.
     bored|Are you bored yet?
 end
 ```

-### Message section block (local/inside a scene)
+### String section block (local/inside a scene)
 ```
 scene home
-    messages
+    string
         test|This is a test message.
         bored|Are you bored yet?
     end